Alastair Campbell: Politics and government

-Shortly after Tony Blair was elected as Leader of the Labour Party in 1994, Campbell left Today to become Blair's press secretary.
-Having recovered and become teetotaler, he told Blair about his alcoholism, which Blair did not see as a problem.
-In his autobiography, Blair would later reveal that Campbell had coined the name "New Labour" and described Campbell as a "genius".
+In 1994, shortly after Tony Blair was elected as Leader of the Labour Party in 1994, Campbell left the Today newspaper to become Blair's press secretary.
+In his autobiography, Blair would later state that Campbell had coined the name "New Labour" and described Campbell as a "genius".
 Campbell wrote the speech that led to the party's review of Clause IV and the birth of "New Labour".
-In addition to being press spokesman, Campbell was Blair's speechwriter and chief strategist.
-He oversaw new co-ordination and rebuttal systems which gave birth to a communications machine which became both feared and respected, and the model for modern communications in politics and business.
-He earned a reputation for ruthless news management which made him many enemies in the media.
-But even the Conservatives conceded they were partly defeated by their inability to find someone to match him.
+In addition to being the press spokesman, Campbell was Blair's speechwriter and chief strategist, earning a reputation for ruthless news management.
+The Conservatives conceded they were partly defeated by their inability to find someone to match him.
 Campbell played an important role in the run-up to the 1997 UK general election, working with Peter Mandelson to co-ordinate Labour's successful election campaign.
 He also worked hard to win support from the national media for the Labour Party, particularly from newspapers that for many years had been anti-Labour.
-By March 1997, many of the leading newspapers—including The Sun, once a staunch Thatcherite paper; had declared their support for Labour.
+By March 1997, many of the leading newspapers, including The Sun, once a staunch supporter of Margaret Thatcher, declared their support for Labour.

-Campbell moved into government when Labour won the general election in May 1997 and served as the Prime Minister's chief press secretary until 2000.
-In government, he implemented many radical changes to both procedure and operational management.
-He persuaded Cabinet Secretary Sir Robin Butler that government communications had to be modernised, and the government set up the Mountfield Review.
+When Labour won the general election in May 1997, Campbell served as the Prime Minister Blair's chief press secretary (1997–2000).
+He persuaded Cabinet Secretary Robin Butler that government communications had to be modernised, and the government set up the Mountfield Review.
 He created a Strategic Communications Unit which gave Downing Street the power to co-ordinate all government activity, using what became known as "the grid" as its main apparatus.
 He set up a rapid rebuttal unit similar to the one he had used in opposition.
-He put Downing Street briefings on record for the first time, and although he was only identified as "The Prime Minister's Official Spokesman", he became one of the most high-profile and written about figures in British politics, earning the epithet "the real deputy Prime Minister".
-He opened briefings to the foreign media, among a raft of modernisation and efficiency strategies he introduced.
-In 2001, Campbell claimed that the days of the bog standard comprehensive school were over due to educational policies of the Labour government.
+He put Downing Street briefings on record for the first time, and although he was only identified as "The Prime Minister's Official Spokesman", he became one of the most high-profile and written-about figures in British politics, earning the epithet "the real deputy Prime Minister".
+He opened briefings to the foreign media, which were among a raft of modernisation and efficiency strategies he introduced.
+In 2001 Campbell claimed that the days of the "bog standard" comprehensive school were over, due to educational policies of the Labour government.